Authentic Lessons for 21st Century Learning

 Summary

 This lesson demonstrates how using reading strategies enhances understanding of text.
 Students are asked to “read” a variety of texts, including art, a video, and a short story, using the OPTIC strategy.
-Students will first make (O)bservations and (P)redictions about the text to aid in their understanding of (T)hemes and (I)nferences that will allow them to draw (C)onclusions about the text later on.
+Students first make (O)bservations and (P)redictions about the text to aid in their understanding of (T)hemes and (I)nferences that will allow them to draw (C)onclusions about the text later on.
 Students will access prior knowledge and evidence to deepen their understanding of the text.
-Students will then identify themes, make inferences, and draw conclusions to aid in their comprehension and interpretations of the text.
+Students then identify themes, make inferences, and draw conclusions to aid in their comprehension and interpretations of both visual and written text.

 Essential Question(s)